The Chalk Gallery Poetry Prize

 Agoraphobia, Book, Hub, Littlehampton and Lemon Jelly.

-Accompanying the first edition is a CD of readings by the author of ‘Hub’ and ‘Book’ with original music and sound design by Michael Stewart.
+Accompanying the first edition is a CD of readings by the author of ‘Hub’ and ‘Book’ with original music and sound design.

 Paperback.
 185 pages. £9.99